interrogator/jason-lee-iran/README.md

 "Ayatollah Khomeini, was an Iranian religious leader and politician, and leader of the 1979 Iranian Revolution which saw the overthrow of Mohammad Reza Pahlavi, the Shah of Iran.
 Following the revolution, Khomeini became the country's Supreme Leader, a position created in the constitution as the highest ranking political and religious authority of the nation, which he held until his death."

-This is the Imam Khomeini mosque on the outskirts of Iran.
+This is the Imam Khomeini Mosque on the outskirts of Iran.
 Khomeini's face is plastered on every single public building in Iran.
 I assumed his mosque and final resting place would be a bit more ornate.
-It is a pile of concrete and steel towering over the country side.
+It is a pile of concrete and steel towering over the countryside.

 > Tehran, Iran